b. 1982, Bikita, Zimbabwe

 Lives and works between Amsterdam, The Netherlands and Harare, Zimbabwe

-Gareth Nyandoro’s first solo show in North America has recently opened at the Van Doreen Waxter Gallery in New York, titled …READ ALL ABOUT.
-The show opened on the 8 November 2018 and will run until 21 December 2018.
+Gareth Nyandoro’s first solo show in North America was recently exhibited at the Van Doreen Waxter Gallery in New York, titled …READ ALL ABOUT.
+The show opened on the 8 November 2018 and ran until 21 December 2018.

-Gareth Nyandoro is included in the much anticipated Zeitz MOCAA Five Bhobh: Painting at the End of an Era.
+Nyandoro is also currently included in the much anticipated Zeitz MOCAA Five Bhobh: Painting at the End of an Era.
 This exhibition features 29 Zimbabwean artists who have relevant socio-political commentary and are pushing the boundaries of contemporary painting.

 RECENT SOLO EXHIBITIONS & PRESENTATIONS